Country rock: Country metal

 Country metal is the fusion country music elements with heavy metal.

 In 2002, Kid Rock was quoted in Variety describing himself as a "country-metal-rap hillbilly".
 In 2006, David Allan Coe featuring Dimebag Darrell, Vinnie Paul, and Rex Brown, all from Pantera, released the collaborative album Rebel Meets Rebel, which Allmusic described as a "groundbreaking" mix of country and heavy metal, and noted that fiddle is included, being played by Joey Floyd.
 Billboard also noted that Jason Aldean's thunderous 2008 single "She's Country" received comparisons to AC/DC.
-Brantley Gilbert and Hardy have been described as country metal, with Hardy incorporating nu metal elements into his sound.
+Brantley Gilbert, Hardy, & Lakeview have been described as country metal, with Hardy incorporating nu metal elements into his sound.

 Countrycore is a genre term created by the media to describe the style of Brazilian band Matanza, who fuse country music with heavy metal and hardcore punk.